harshkumar742/voice-gpt/README.md

 ## Example

--User: "What is the capital of France?"
+ User: "What is the capital of France?"

--Transcription: "What is the capital of France?"
+ Transcription: "What is the capital of France?"

--ChatGPT: "The capital of France is Paris."
+ ChatGPT: "The capital of France is Paris."

 ## Dependencies